 - File menu this menu contains entries dedicated to manipulating the Python code itself.
 The function code can be written to a file with the Export File item.
-The Import File menu item will replace the Python logic with the contents of the selected text file.
-Append File imports the contents of the selected file to the end of the existing code; Prepend File imports at the beginning. - Edit menu this menu contains items centered around the system clipboard.
-Items are present to Cut and Copy the currently selected Python code, and to Paste the contents of the clipboard into the code panel. - Insert Example menu items in this menu do exactly what the name implies: insert Python samples into the code panel.
+The Import File menu item will replace the Python source code with the contents of the selected text file.
+Append File imports the contents of the selected file to the end of the existing code; Prepend File inserts the file's contents in the beginning of the python source. - Edit menu this menu contains items centered around the system clipboard.
+Items are present to Cut and Copy the currently selected Python code, and to Paste the contents of the clipboard into the code panel. - View menu this menu contains an option for displaying or hiding the variables panel. - Insert Example menu items in this menu do exactly what the name implies: insert Python samples into the code panel.